Lanark: Medieval period

+In May 1297, the action at Lanark is said to have seen William Wallace, later a prominent figure in the First War of Scottish Independence, joining the uprisings taking place across Scotland with an attack on the English Sheriff of Lanark, William de Heselrig, killing the sheriff and many of his men.

+16th–19th centuries

-Lanark had four town gates, West Port, East port, Wellgate and Castlegate.
+Lanark originally had four town gates, West Port, East Port, Wellgate and Castlegate.
 West Port gate was demolished in the 1770s.
+Later toll gates were constructed at Cartland Bridge and Lanark Racecourse around 1820.
+These were relocated to the former site of Lanark Auction Market following the abolition of tolls in 1883, with the Cartland Bridge toll gates still present and protected as a listed building.

+Early 20th century

 The first aviation meeting to be held in Scotland was held at Lanark Racecourse between 6 and 13 August 1910.
 This location was chosen because the land was relatively flat, the racecourse already had facilities for a paying public, there were stables to act as hangars for the aeroplanes and the racecourse was accessible by both road and by rail, especially as The Caledonian Railway Company were prepared to construct a new station near the main entrance.
 The aeroplanes were transported to the meeting by rail, as aviation technology at the time was not advanced enough to safely fly there.
 The Lanark meeting took place shortly after a similar event in Bournemouth at which Charles Rolls died.
 Influenced by this, it was decided that no aircraft would fly closer than 300 yd away from the spectators.
 For the first time, aeroplanes were accurately timed over a straight measured distance, allowing the first world records to be set, covering flights over 1 mi.
 The meeting was described by The Aero magazine as 'the most successful yet held in Britain'.

 A permanent military presence was established in the town with the completion of Winston Barracks in the 1930s.